IMPORTANT SAFETY INFORMATION

 - Other warnings include: gallbladder disease; depression; cervical cancer; increased serum concentrations of binding globulins; hereditary angioedema; chloasma (females who tend to develop chloasma should avoid exposure to the sun or UV radiation while using ANNOVERA); toxic shock syndrome (TSS) (if a patient exhibits symptoms of TSS, remove ANNOVERA, and initiate appropriate medical treatment); vaginal use (ANNOVERA may not be suitable for females with conditions that make the vagina more susceptible to vaginal irritation or ulceration).

 The most common adverse reactions reported in at least 5% of women who received ANNOVERA were: headache/migraine, nausea/vomiting, vulvovaginal mycotic infection/candidiasis, lower/upper abdominal pain, dysmenorrhea, vaginal discharge, urinary tract infection, breast pain/tenderness/discomfort, bleeding irregularities including metrorrhagia, diarrhea, and genital pruritus.

 Drugs or herbal products that induce certain enzymes, including CYP3A4, may decrease the effectiveness of ANNOVERA or increase breakthrough bleeding.
 Counsel patients to use a back-up or alternative method of contraception when enzyme inducers are used with ANNOVERA.

 ANNOVERA is a progestin/estrogen combination hormonal contraceptive indicated for use by females of reproductive potential to prevent pregnancy.

-Limitation of Use: ANNOVERA has not been adequately studied in females with a body mass index of >29 kg/m2.
+Limitations of Use: ANNOVERA has not been adequately studied in females with a body mass index >29 kg/m2.

 Please note that this information is not comprehensive.
 Please click here for the Full Prescribing Information, including BOXED WARNING.